kn1ghtich/BCMedChain/README.md

 ## How It Works
 1. **Contract Owner Actions**:
     - Deploy the contract.
-    - Authorize healthcare providers to manage patient records.
+    - Authorize healthcare providers to create patient records.

 2. **Authorized Providers**:
     - Add new patient records.